LivingLegacyMedia/vowbound/chapter_15.md

 Perin met his eyes.
 "You're putting a lot of faith in a man you freed less than a week ago."

 "You stayed when you could have run.
-You brought your daughter into danger because you believe in this."
+You came back to help when you could have disappeared with your daughter and never looked back."
 Cassian's voice was quiet but firm.
 "That's worth more than years of proven loyalty.
 That's choice.
 Conscious, costly choice."

 "Still."
 Perin looked uncomfortable.
 "I was hollow for two years.
 Did things I can barely think about now.
 Recruited people.
 Destroyed families.
 You're trusting me to help save lives when I spent years ruining them."